OperationalDev/operationaldev.com/content/post/hosting-part2.md

 terraform apply -auto-approve
 </code></pre>

-And magic, your site will now be setup.
+And magic, your site hosting will begin building.
+The plan should take about 2 minutes to run, depending on how AWS ACM feels that day.

-Note: It does take about 15 minutes for cloudfront to be deployed to all regions and for the certificate to be issued, so be patient.
+Note: It does take about 15 minutes for cloudfront to be deployed to all regions, so be patient.

-Now all you need to do is upload your code to your website.
-I do this using the aws cli.
-In future, I will probably automate this with travis.
+Now all you need to do is upload your code to your website which I will cover in the next post.